Hi there! My name is Yingzhen (映真) and I hope you enjoy this website. 😀

 In general I'm also interested in transfer/meta learning, information theory, optimisation, and sequential data modelling.

-I am currently a lecturer (=US assistant professor) at the Department of Computing at Imperial College London.
+I am currently a Senior Lecturer (=US Associate Professor) in Machine Learning at the Department of Computing at Imperial College London.
 See the info for prospective students or info for collaborating with me.
 Before that I've spent 2.5 wonderful years as a senior researcher at Microsoft Research Cambridge.

 I read my PhD with Prof. Richard E. Turner in machine learning at the University of Cambridge, where I was also a member of Darwin College.
 My PhD thesis is about approximate inference, if you want to know more, check out the following materials:

 - NeurIPS 2020 tutorial on "Advances in Approximate Inference" (with Cheng Zhang)